Hong Kong's youth press campaign despite China's rejection of full democracy

 "I'm really optimistic that in the future, we can take this as a reference and just get bipartisan support around the world," said Wong, who is facing a possible five-year jail term on "unlawful assembly" charges.

-Just days before President Xi Jinping visits on July 1 to mark the 20th anniversary of the handover, Wong and around a dozen activists, all dressed in black, covered a statue of a golden Bauhinia flower considered a symbol of Chinese sovereignty, in black cloth to symbolize what they called the brutality of the Chinese regime.
+Just days before Xi visits for the 20th anniversary of the handover on July 1, Wong and around a dozen activists, all dressed in black, covered a statue of a golden Bauhinia flower considered a symbol of Chinese sovereignty, in black cloth to symbolize what they called the brutality of the Chinese regime.

 "One country, two systems a lie for 20 years," Wong and his fellow activists shouted, pumping fists.